-Section 1: Maintenance employees beginning a tour of duty on or after 10:00 p.m. and working at least eight (8) hours shall receive fifty cents (\$.50) per hour in addition to their regular rate of pay.
-The additional fifty cents (\$.50) per hour shall be used in calculating overtime.
+Section 1: Maintenance employees beginning a tour of duty on or after 10:00 p.m. and working at least eight (8) hours shall receive sixty cents (\$.60) per hour in addition to their regular rate of pay.
+The additional sixty cents (\$.60) per hour shall be used in calculating overtime.

-Section 2: Maintenance employees beginning a tour of duty on or after 3:00 p.m. to 12:30 a.m., shall receive forty-five cents (\$.45) per hour for their full tour of duty in addition to their regular rate of pay.
-The additional forty-five cents (\$.45) per hour shall be used in calculating overtime.
+Section 2: Maintenance employees beginning a tour of duty on or after 3:00 p.m. to 12:30 a.m., shall receive fifty-five cents (\$.55) per hour for their full tour of duty in addition to their regular rate of pay.
+The additional fifty-five cents (\$.55) per hour shall be used in calculating overtime.

-Section 3: All regular scheduled service operators working at least seven (7) hours after 3:00 p.m., shall receive twenty five cents (\$.25) per hour for all hours worked after 3:00 p.m. in addition to his or her regular rate of pay.
-The additional twenty five cents (\$.25) per hour shall be used in calculating overtime.
+Section 3: All regular scheduled service operators working at least seven (7) hours after 3:00 p.m., shall receive twenty-five cents (\$.25) per hour for all hours worked after 3:00 p.m. in addition to their regular rate of pay.
+The additional twenty-five cents (\$.25) per hour shall be used in calculating overtime.